PVC Melting Point, Properties, Applications, Advantages & Disadvantages:

 Compared to other thermoplastics like polyethylene and polypropylene, PVC plastic exhibits a comparatively lower melting point.
 Its melting point typically ranges from 82°C to 260°C (180°F to 500°F) and may vary based on the specific grade and formulation used.

-Additionally, factors such as molecular weight, degree of polymerization, and the presence of additives can also have an impact on the melting point of PVC.
+Additionally, factors such as molecular weight, degree of polymerization, and the presence of additives can also impact the melting point of PVC.

 Factors Affecting PVC Melt Temp